01gem/star-files/README.md

 # 📚 IT Student School Activities Repository

-Welcome to my **School Activities Repository**!
+Welcome to my **Star Files Repository**!
 This repository contains various projects, exercises, and assignments I have worked on as an IT student.
 Everything here is a **work in progress**, so expect **imperfect code** as I continue to learn and improve.

 ## 📌 About This Repository
 - This repository serves as a collection of my **school-related IT activities**.